Determining Liability in a Construction Accident

 Equipment Manufacturers

-Manufacturers of backhoes, bulldozers, cranes and largemachinery must design and build products that can safely be used on job sites.
-When faulty equipment is put into service and injuries or death results, manufacturers can also be held liable as well.
+Manufacturers of heavy machinery like backhoes, bulldozers, and cranes have a duty to design and build products that are safe for job site use.
+If faulty equipment is put into service and causes injury or death, the manufacturer can be held liable.

-With so many different parties involved in a job site, it is easy to see why when determining who is actually at fault and to what degree can take years to figure out.
+With so many different parties involved on a construction site — from contractors and property owners to equipment manufacturers — determining who is at fault and to what degree is a complex process.

 Work With A Baton Rouge Construction Accident Lawyer